SwissDataScienceCenter/renku/docs/user/firststeps.rst

     :keywords: hello world, first steps, starter, primer

 To try out Renga, you first need a platform to connect to: see :ref:`setup` for instructions on how to get one running on your own machine in a few minutes.
+You will also need Python with version 3.x.x.

 Interaction with the platform happens via the python-based command-line- interface (CLI) and the python API.
 You can get both via pip: